knusbaum/robby/README.md

 ## Example

-If I host `example.com` in my Nomad cluster, I add the tag `"urlprefix-example.com/"` to the `service` section of my nomad service config:
+If I host `example.com` in my Nomad cluster, I add the tag `"urlprefix-example.com/"` to the `service` section of my Nomad service config:
 ```
 service {
     name = "example-com"